meccaLeccaHi/faceSim_mTurk/README.md

 ######

 -**face_sim.html** is an experimental psychology experiment using **HTML**, **CSS** and **Javascript** (with **jQuery**)<sup>1</sup>.
-Faces are presented in randomized order as pairs, and the subject is instructed to rate their similarity.
+Faces are presented in randomized order as pairs, and the subject is instructed to rate their similarity (<i>above</i>).

 -**face_dsm.py** is a **Python** analysis script.
-Responses of mTurk workers are shown first in their raw form (<i>left panel</i>), then in the form of a similarity matrix (<i>middle panel</i>), and finally following classical multidimensional scaling<sup>2</sup> (<i>right panel</i>). <br> <br>
+Responses of mTurk workers are shown first in their raw form (<i>below, left panel</i>), then in the form of a similarity matrix (<i>middle panel</i>), and finally following classical multidimensional scaling<sup>2</sup> (<i>right panel</i>). <br> <br>
 <kbd>